Harold Lee Tichenor

-Harold Tichenor (born January 17, 1946, in Philadelphia, Pennsylvania) is a Canadian multi-award winning film producer and writer and an adherent of the Baháʼí Faith.
+Harold Tichenor (born January 17, 1946, in Philadelphia, Pennsylvania) is a Canadian film producer and writer and an adherent of the Baháʼí Faith.

 Biography

 In the early 1960s, Harold Tichenor along with his brother Jim, developed an avid interest in filmmaking.
 Their grandfather Archie Tichenor had made films and audio visual programs for the US Baháʼí Faith community and their uncle Allen Tichenor worked as a camera technician in New York City.

 Raised in Philadelphia, Harold was fourteen years old in 1960 when he and his older brother started making films.
 In the early 1960s, Tichenor held a number of jobs working as a land surveyor, piano technician, dairy herdsman, fish hatcheryman, draftsman and punch press operator.
 He attended the Walter Biddle Saul High School for Agricultural Sciences intending to pursue studies in the biological sciences in college.
 In 1963, while enrolled in the ecology program at the University of Alaska, he found his first paying film job as a projectionist.
 In 1965 he joined The Film-Makers' Cooperative in New York City, returning to Alaska that spring to work as the State of Alaska film librarian.
 In 1966 he was employed as a cameraman for the university and its Geophysical Institute shooting documentary film material.
 During the same years he worked as the director of the University of Alaska Film Group programming a series of classic and foreign films.

 Late in 1966 Tichenor immigrated to Canada to work in non-fiction production.
 Initially, he contracted as a freelance cameraman for CBUT Vancouver and in 1967 moved to Alberta and was employed as a technician in the media department of the newly formed University of Lethbridge.
 Over the next five years he made a variety of science and educational documentaries for the university.
 In 1970–1971, he served as research assistant to John Grierson when the social documentarian was guest professor at the university.
 In 1972, Tichenor completed his bachelor's degree in drama and art specializing in film history and in 1974, after a year working as a writer/producer in Ottawa for the Public Service Commission’s Bureau of Staff Development and Training, he moved back to Alberta to continue his film career in the private sector.